jonathangraf/aspect-ratios/README.md

     For reference look at the video below.
 It shows the image ratio as they should be, after reloading the issue is apparent immediatly.

-    When inspecting the element, the aspect-ratio set with the padding-bottom is the ratio of the desktop vesion.
+    When inspecting the element, the aspect-ratio set with the padding-bottom is the ratio of the desktop version.

 [![Demonstration](http://img.youtube.com/vi/XpqRRe8UrJo/0.jpg)](http://www.youtube.com/watch?v=XpqRRe8UrJo "")